Benchmarking Universal Machine Learning Interatomic Potentials for Elastic Property Prediction: Results and Analysis

-To provide a clearer comparison of overall performance, Figure~\ref{fig:mape_heatmap} summarizes the MAPE values of different models across all elastic properties.
+To provide a clearer comparison of overall performance, Fig.~\ref{fig:mape_heatmap} summarizes the MAPE values of different models across all elastic properties.
 It is evident that CHGNet systematically yields the highest error levels, with an average MAPE of 71.8\%, underscoring its structural deficiencies in elastic property prediction.
 In contrast, SevenNet consistently achieves the lowest error, with an average MAPE of only 27.53\%, highlighting its superior overall accuracy.
-Further analysis reveals that differences among models are relatively small for bulk modulus and Young’s modulus, whereas much larger discrepancies arise in shear modulus, the bulk/shear ratio, and Cauchy pressure—properties closely linked to mechanical stability and anisotropy.
-Particularly noteworthy is that CHGNet’s MAPE exceeds 90\% for these metrics, reflecting structural limitations in capturing the complex couplings within elastic tensors.
-While MACE and MatterSim outperform CHGNet, their overall accuracy remains inferior to SevenNet, reinforcing the conclusion that SevenNet exhibits stronger generalization capability in modeling the nonlinear interdependencies among elastic properties.